59 Low Growing Perennial Plants For Garden Edges and Borders

 Another common name for the Hardy Geranium is Cranesbill.

-Bursting with colorful pink, magenta, blue, or white one-inch flowers, the Hardy Geranium will create a dense carpet in the area where you plant it.
+Bursting with colorful pink, magenta, blue, or white one-inch flowers, the hardy geranium will create a dense carpet in the area where you plant it.
 The plant often blooms a few times between mid-summer and fall.

 Heucherella